demerzel3/karma-sourcemap-loader/README.md

 # karma-sourcemap-loader

-> Preprocessor that locates and loads existing source map files.
+> Preprocessor that locates and loads existing source maps.

 ## Why